The Best Street Food Markets in Mexico City

 Mercado de Coyoacan market, Mexico City | © Jeffrey Isaac Greenberg 11 / Alamy Stock Photo

 Street food can be found on pretty much every corner in Mexico City, so you’ll never be short of options if you’re craving a tamale or a classic taco al pastor.
 However, if you’d rather get your street food fix in one handy location, these are the best markets in the city that serve up classic Mexican antojitos and other tasty snacks.

-Easily one of Mexico City’s best indoor markets is the centrally-located Mercado Medellín, named after the Colombian city and, as you may imagine, a great spot to head if you want a more international flavor in your street food snacks.
-In fact, it’s well known for its Cuban ice cream vendors.
-However, you can still find some classic street food offerings at the Calle Coahuila entrance and a well-known seafood stall called La Morenita.
+Easily one of Mexico City’s best indoor markets is the centrally located Mercado Medellín, named after the Colombian city and a great spot to head to if you’re looking flavors imported from other Latin countries.
+It’s particularly well-known for its Cuban ice cream vendors, although you can still find some classic street food on offer at the Calle Coahuila entrance and a popular seafood stall called La Morenita.

 Narvarte is home to some of the best taco spots in the city.
 Head to the Glorieta SCOP park for an array of food stalls that branch off in all directions (tip: opt for the row that lines Avenida Doctor José María Vertiz for the best selection).
 Keep your eyes peeled for Los Tacos de Cochinada, Tacos Beto and Juan Bisteces.

 © Jeffrey Isaac Greenberg 7 / Alamy Stock Photo

 Famed for being the market where Frida Kahlo did her weekly shop, Mercado Coyoacán is a little more expensive but for good reason once you’ve tried a tostada from Tostadas de Coyoacán or the seafood from El Jardín del Pulpo.
 Take a stroll through the market and see what catches your eye.
 If you don’t find anything inside, perhaps one of the street vendors outside will have something else to entice you.